ktschroeder/Cloudless/README.md

 Maybe / ideas:
+- special message or label for filename that either persists or fades after a few seconds.
+Configurable.
 - WEBM support?
 Maybe a very basic kind.
 Certainly not a video player.
 - should window do something else other than move to center of screen when changing image etc.?
 - possibly other z-index shenanigans beyond always-on-top